-EMS.8.14.1 Purpose of the programme
+EMS.9.14.1 Purpose of the programme

-- This programme prepares the students with knowledge of concepts, theories, research methodologies, skills and application a. of that knowledge in the information systems discipline so that they can meaningfully contribute to the information and communication technology (ICT) sector and pursue careers in numerous ICT industries, governance and academia. - Improve on the work done undergraduate and develop graduates who have harnessed their abilities problem solving, critical b.
-Provide graduates with a deep enough theoretical insight into the ICT endeavours. - c. work or to adapt in a rapidly changing field.
+- a) This programme prepares the students with knowledge of concepts, theories, research methodologies, skills and application of that knowledge in the information systems discipline so that they can meaningfully contribute to the information and communication technology (ICT) sector and pursue careers in numerous ICT industries, governance and academia. - b) Improve on the work done undergraduate and develop graduates who have harnessed their abilities problem solving, critical thinking and academic scholarship that they can apply in their future ICT endeavours. - c) Provide graduates with a deep enough theoretical insight into the ICT subject to enable them to pursue advanced postgraduate work or to adapt in a rapidly changing field.

-- On completion of this curriculum, the student should be able to: a. - Display an understanding of advanced ICT concepts, development methodologies, information and data analytics, security b. and networks skills by applying these to create ICT solutions for real or hypothetical problems. - Demonstrate an understanding of the research process, methodologies and design, IS theoretical models, and academic C. writing by developing a comprehensive research project that addresses ICT problems. - d.
-Demonstrate an ability to effectively present and communicate the results of the work done by making presentation and writing reports or assignments as and when required by lecturer or department. - Demonstrate an ability to solve problems through creative thinking by creating or developing innovative ICT solutions. e.
+- a) On completion of this curriculum, the student should be able to: - b) Display an understanding of advanced ICT concepts, development methodologies, information and data analytics, security and networks skills by applying these to create ICT solutions for real or hypothetical problems. - c) Demonstrate an understanding of the research process, methodologies and design, IS theoretical models, and academic writing by developing a comprehensive research project that addresses ICT problems. - d) Demonstrate an ability to effectively present and communicate the results of the work done by making presentation and writing reports or assignments as and when required by lecturer or department. - e) Demonstrate an ability to solve problems through creative thinking by creating or developing innovative ICT solutions.

-EMS.8.14.3 EMS.8.14.3 Admission Requirements
+EMS.9.14.3 EMS.8.14.3 Admission Requirements

-- To be admitted to this programme a candidate must have: a. - Obtained a BCom (IS) degree; or obtained an equivalent NQF level 7 degree, majoring in computing (e.g. computer science, b. information systems or information technology) whereby 50% or more of the degree subject is in computing. - Obtained an average of 60% or more in the core ICT modules excluding computer literacy.
-In addition to the average overall c. performance should be satisfactory to the departmental selection committee and director. - d.
-The number of students admitted is limited by available capacity. - If an applicant studied at another university stricter requirements may be applied. e. - Studied at least two high level programming languages. f.
+- a) To be admitted to this programme a candidate must have: - b) Obtained a BCom (IS) degree; or obtained an equivalent NQF level 7 degree, majoring in computing (e.g. computer science, information systems or information technology) whereby 50% or more of the degree subject is in computing. - c) Obtained an average of 60% or more in the core ICT modules excluding computer literacy.
+In addition to the average overall performance should be satisfactory to the departmental selection committee and director. - d) The number of students admitted is limited by available capacity. - e) If an applicant studied at another university stricter requirements may be applied. - f) Studied at least two high level programming languages.

-Code: 5GDL01: E601M

-Campus: Mahikeng (English)
+Code: 5GDL01: E601M Campus: Mahikeng (English)

 FIRST SEMESTER

 Module code Module description Credits

 INFS611 Advanced Databases Systems 16

 INFS612 Information Systems Development 16

-Electives (Select one): INFS613 INFS614 Business Programming Languages Business Intelligence and Analytics 16
+Electives (Select one):

+INFS613 Business Programming Languages 16

+INFS614 Business Intelligence and Analytics

 First semester credits total 48

 SECOND SEMESTER

 INFS621 Management of Information Systems 16

 INFS622 Business Information Systems Security 16

+Electives (Select one):

+INFS623 Human Computer Interaction 16

+INFS624 Operating Systems 10

-Electives (Select one): INFS623 INFS624 INFS625 Human Computer Interaction Operating Systems IT Networks in Business 16
+INFS625 IT Networks in Business

 Second semester credits total 48

 YEAR MODULE

 INFS671 Research Project 32

-Total credits for the curriculum 128 128
+Total credits for the curriculum 128

-EMS.8.15 BACHELOR OF COMMERCE HONOURS IN LOGISTICS
+EMS.9.15 BACHELOR OF COMMERCE HONOURS IN LOGISTICS